Module Code: POU44231

 - Office Hours: TBA

-The aim of this module is to provide students with an enhanced knowledge and understanding of theories of party competition, challenger parties and government formation – using empirical research on cases in the Federal Republic of Germany and other European cases.
+The aim of this module is to provide students with an enhanced knowledge and understanding of theories of party competition and government formation – using empirical research on cases in the Federal Republic of Germany and other European cases.

 On successful completion of this module students should be able to:

-- understand different theories of party competition, electoral campaigns, government formation and governing in coalition governments
+- understand different theories of party competition, government formation and governing in coalition governments

 - discuss and explain the changing nature of party competition in Germany and other European countries